scwheele/wp-file-integrity/README.md

 - Fixed issue where cron was not triggering
 - Fixed issue where cron & database was not being removed on uninstall
 - May send emails at random intervals, even if no changes were detected

+### TODO

+- Add dashboard to view general logging
+- Add configuration tool to determine what is logged
+- Add user registration logging
+- Add logging for when themes are updated by the WP editor